ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 ## Bitrate Detection Challenges

-This kind of bandwidth-measurement system can experience trouble in several ways that are affected by networking issues.
+This kind of bandwidth-measurement system can experience trouble in several ways that are affected by networking and transport protocol issues.
 Because adaptive application-level response strategies are often using rates as observed by the application layer, there are sometimes inscrutable transport-level protocol behaviors that can produce surprising measurement values when the application-level feedback loop is interacting with a transport-level feedback loop.

 A few specific examples of surprising phenomena that affect bitrate detection measurements are described in the following subsections.